 Grilling salmon on a wooden plank isn’t what we usually envision when our friends invite us over for dinner.
-It seems like an out of the box approach to cooking salmon.
+It seems like an out-of-the-box approach to cooking salmon.
 Today we’ll be trying a method also known as the Wegman Salmon recipe.

 This technique of cooking adds an earthy undertone to the fish.
 This recipe is all about unconventional undertones, aromas, and seasoning so delicious you are bound to try it a second time!
 So let’s get to it!